natural-harmonia-gropius/hdr-toys/README.md

 ## Getting started

-1. Download [hdr-toys.zip](https://github.com/natural-harmonia-gropius/hdr-toys/archive/refs/heads/master.zip), extract it and put it in `~~/shaders`
+1. Download [hdr-toys.zip](https://github.com/natural-harmonia-gropius/hdr-toys/archive/refs/heads/master.zip), extract it and rename it to `hdr-toys/` then put it in `~~/shaders`.
 2. Download [hdr-toys-helper.lua](https://github.com/natural-harmonia-gropius/mpv-config/blob/master/portable_config/scripts/hdr-toys-helper.lua) and put it in `~~/scripts`
 3. Append the following profile to your `mpv.conf`